Bernard of Italy: Life

 Louis the Pious reacted swiftly to the plot, marching south to Chalon.
 Bernard and his associates were taken by surprise; Bernard traveled to Chalon in an attempt to negotiate terms, but he and the ringleaders were forced to surrender to Louis, who had them taken to Aachen where Bernard was tried, condemned for treason, deposed and sentenced to death, together with other conspirators.
 Louis commuted their sentences to blinding, which would neutralize Bernard as a threat without actually killing him; however, the process of blinding (carried out by means of pressing a red-hot stiletto to the eyeballs) proved so traumatic that Bernard died in agony two days after the procedure was carried out.
 At the same time, Louis also had his half-brothers Drogo, Hugh and Theoderic tonsured and confined to monasteries, to prevent other Carolingian offshoots challenging the main line.
 He also treated those guilty or suspected of conspiring with Bernard harshly: Theodulf of Orleans was imprisoned, and died soon afterwards; the lay conspirators were blinded, the clerics deposed and imprisoned; all lost lands and honours.

 Bernard died of his wounds on 17 April 818.

-Bernard was married to Cunigunde of Laon, but the year of their marriage is obscure.
+Bernard was married to Cunigunda of Laon, but the year of their marriage is obscure.
 They had one son, Pepin I, Count of Vermandois, who was born in 817.
 A text called The Vision of the Poor woman of Laon criticizes Louis for Bernard's death.